 If you find yourself in the middle of a full-blown social media backlash, act quickly!
 Own your mistake, apologize if necessary, and do everything you can to make things right.

 Yes, they made a poor decision.
 But they listened to their customers, responded in a measured and reasonable way, and acted quickly to fix their mistake.
-As this post from Media Miser points out, it looks like the final outcome is going to be better for everyone involved.

 Lesson 3: if you find yourself in the middle of a full-blown social media backlash, act quickly!
 Own your mistake, apologize if necessary, and do everything you can to make things right.
 If you handle a crisis well, it can turn into an opportunity for nation-wide positive press.